STAT545-UBC/STAT545-UBC-original-website/faq.md

 For several years, I have taught STAT 545A as a 1.5 credit course.
 I -- and many students -- have felt there was alot of great, relevant content that could go into an additional 1.5 credits.

-Therefore, in 2014/2015, we will pilot a full semester on data exploration, visualization, and all-around data wrangling.
-It is structured as two half courses for various reasons, such as allowing STAT 545A alums to register for STAT 547M and get the "missing half" of the course!
+Therefore, in 2014/2015, we piloted a full semester on data exploration, visualization, and all-around data wrangling.
+It was structured as two half courses primarily so that STAT 545A alums could register for STAT 547M and get the "missing half" of the course.
+We're still figuring out the long term plan re: 2 courses of 1.5 credits vs. 1 course of 3 credits.

 ### Am I allowed to register in ...?

   * I have taken STAT 545A for 1.5 credits in the past.
 Can I take STAT 547M?
     - YES.
-But you will want to follow along during STAT 545A (at least online), so you get some new content.
+But STAT 545 has changed to keep current with the R world.
+It is your responsibility to level up.
 Examples: the use of Git for version control, GitHub for collaboration, `knitr` and R Markdown for dynamic documents, `ggplot2` for graphics, `plyr` and `dplyr` for data aggregation.
   * Can I just take the second half, i.e. STAT 547M?
     - NO, not unless you have taken STAT 545A previously.
   * Can I take just the first half, i.e. STAT 545A?